blocksds/dswifi/documentation/local_multiplayer_mode.md

 ```

 This is required even if your application needs to switch between Internet and
+local multiplayer mode, you can't use `USE_WFC`.
+Also, hardware timer 3 will be
+used by the WiFi library after this call.

-local multiplayer mode.
-After using multiplayer mode you can call this to switch
-to Internet mode:
+After using multiplayer mode you can call this to switch to Internet mode:

 ```c
 Wifi_InternetMode();